ErpNetDocs/winclient/step-by-step/receiving-order.md

 ![Receiving Order](pictures/Createnewreceivingorder.png)

-Fill in the following fields:
+Let's fill in the following fields:

 - <b>Supplier</b> - this is the supplier from which you plan to buy the goods.